Skip to Content

 Lift him up and softly wet his paws.
 Then slowly ease him into the water.

-Next is to wash his face, carefully his ears.
-Clean your Pomeranian puppy’s face with a sponge or washcloth.
-Squeeze some of the shampoos in and rub it into your Pomeranian’s coat, beginning at his neck, and slowly and thoroughly work your way down.
-I dilute the shampoo with warm water prior to bathing a Pomeranian puppy.
+Squeeze some of the shampoo and rub it into your Pomeranian’s coat, beginning at his neck, and slowly and thoroughly work your way down.
+I dilute the shampoo with warm water before bathing a Pomeranian puppy.

 Then you need to rinse the Pomeranian dog shampoo off him completely.
-Then it’s time to put the conditioner on him and then gently wash him to get rid of it.
+Then it’s time to put the conditioner on him and gently wash him to get rid of it.

 Caring for Your Puppy After Pomeranian Bath Time

 You don’t need the added expense of a dog dryer if you have a human one.
-However, you must be careful if you do use a human dryer and don’t turn it off from the top setting.
+However, you must be careful if you use a human dryer and don’t turn it off from the top setting.
 Gradually lower the temperature and ensure you keep it as far as possible from your Pomeranian puppy so you don’t burn him accidentally.

-If you observe your Pom pup shaking his head or scratching his ears a lot, it may be because you haven’t dried all the wetness from his ears.
-If you notice an odor or redness, your puppy quite likely has a yeast or bacterial infection.
+If you notice an odor or redness, your puppy likely has a yeast or bacterial infection.
 Don’t attempt to fix the problem yourself.
 You would be much wiser to take him to the vet.

 After a bath, a Pomeranian puppy would normally tremble and shake for a little while.
 The very first bath is an extremely stressful experience for nearly all puppies.
 If your Pomeranian won’t stop shaking, it’s essential that you speak to the vet for advice.